-The PEN is planning for its second General conference to take place in Leeds in the summer of 2018.
+The PEN is planning for its second General conference to take place at Leeds University to be held in the School of Earth and Environment from 19 - 22 June 2018.
 The conference will gather members from around the world to discuss the network's themes from statistics to Palaeoclimate reconstructions.
+For up-to-date information please check the conference home page.

 The Data working group will be hosting a workshop on Forward Modelling in September 2017.
 This workshop will be held at Cardiff University directly after the first UK Palaeoclimate Conference.